itsGno/itsGno.github.io/README.md

 # Biography

 My name is Nipitpon Doungyai.
 I was born on 25 July 1996 in Thailand.
-He received his Bachelor's Degree in Engineering (Infomation system and network Engineering) from Chiang Mai University in 2019.
-After graduation, I have been employedd under the position of  IT Security Engineering by T-NET Co.,Ltd.
+He received his Bachelor's Degree in Engineering (Infomation system and network Engineer) from Chiang Mai University in 2019.
+After graduation, I have been employed under the position of  IT Security Engineering by T-NET Co.,Ltd.

 ## Certification